 When she first entered the classroom, Patience was withdrawn and anxious.
 She struggled to engage, often holding back in moments that required confidence or connection.
 What others may have seen as quietness reflected something deeper—a child navigating loss without the tools or support to process it.

 At Kids Alive Kenya’s Hall Mead School, Patience entered an environment where her needs were seen in full.
 Here, education was not separated from care.
-She received consistent meals, structured learning, and access to psychosocial support and therapy—alongside daily spiritual formation that reminded her of her identity and worth.
+She received consistent meals, structured learning, and access to therapy—alongside daily spiritual formation that reminded her of her identity and worth.
 In this space, healing did not happen through pressure, but through presence—through relationships that were steady, patient, and safe.

 Over time, her internal world began to shift.